danbauman77/tophat/README.md

 <p>Yes!</p>

-<p>For whatever reason, the top hat dataset obtained from DOL fails to include all of the contextual information present in electroinically submitted top hat statements.
+<p>For whatever reason, the top hat dataset obtained from DOL fails to include all of the contextual information present in electronically submitted top hat statements.
 For instance, consider this row from the dataset, which concerns a filing from Assumption University, dated 9/9/2020:</p>

 <ul>
   <li>Filing Date: 9/9/2020</li>